General Alabama Public School Information

 MPS offers a full range of curricula complemented by college preparatory programs, cultural arts, music, foreign languages, technology, career and technical education, and athletics, as well as 9 magnet programs that cover all grade levels and themes ranging from science, performing arts, technology, accelerated academics to international studies.

-Seven career academies in the traditional high schools equip students with skills for high-demand careers in advanced manufacturing, health occupations, information technology, culinary arts and hospitality, public safety and business marketing.
-The Montgomery Technical Center (MTEC) opened in 2012 and provides high school students with training and certification in skilled trades like welding, plumbing, HVAC and carpentry.
+The Montgomery Preparatory Academy for Career Technologies (MPACT) opened in 2012 and provides high school students with training and certification in skilled trades like welding, plumbing, HVAC, and carpentry.

 Below is a listing of schools and test scores: